rahmancam/go-quote-api/README.md

 # Go Quote API
-A simple golang quote API server
+A simple golang quote API server (Docker and Kubernetes)

 ## Run
 - To run the api server, run